avinashbabudonthu/cloud/google-cloud-platform/notes.md

 * Bring in container images, package them as kubernetes artifacts, deploy them, scale them through GKE
 * Kubernetes has control panel and worker node
 * GKE provisions worker node as GCE VMs
-* This service is tightly integrated with GCP resources such as network, storage and monitoring
+* This service is tightly integrated with GCP resources such as storage, network and monitoring
 	* For example if we expose service using GKE it will be using load balancer
 	* GKE infrastructure is monitored by `stackdriver`
 * Auto scaling